-If the PHA determines that third-party documents provided by the family are notacceptable, the PHA will explain the reason to the family and request additional documentation.
+If COC determines that third party documents provided by the family are not acceptable, COC will explain the reason to the family and request additional documentation.

-As verification of earned income, the PHA will require the family to provide the twomost current, consecutive pay stubs.
-At the PHA's discretion, if additional paystubs are needed due to the family's circumstances (e.g., sporadic income, fluctuating schedule, etc.), the PHA may request additional paystubs or a payroll record.
+As verification of earned income, COC will require the family to provide the two mostcurrent, consecutive pay stubs.
+At COC's discretion, if additional paystubs are neededdue to the family's circumstances (e.g., sporadic income, fluctuating schedule, etc.), COC may request additional paystubs or a payroll record.

-© Copyright 2022-2023 Nan McKay & Associates, Inc. Page 7-18 Unlimited copies may be made for internal use.
+© Copyright 2023 Nan McKay & Associates, Inc. Page 7-17 Unlimited copies may be made for internal use.